 Depending on the state regulations where you live and the preference of the facility where you work, your tasks may focus solely on either administrative work or clinical work.

 Being a medical assistant can be a rewarding career for those looking to help others without spending years in medical school.
-If you’re interested in becoming a medical assistant, then the following steps can help guide you to your new career.
+If you’re interested in becoming a medical assistant, then the following steps may help guide you to your new career.

 If you want to become a medical assistant, then you'll need to finish high school or get your GED.
 Typically, these qualifications are the minimum required to get into most medical assistant programs.